LiteralGenie/ZeroBot/README.md

 2. Obtain a Google service account key and save as `./data/gcreds.json`.
 3. See [below](#Config) for config file instructions
    -  (Channel and admins can be later modified using commands on Discord)
-   -  Also modify the google spreadsheet id.
-(The link / id might also be hard-coded somewhere, i forget.)
 4. Run `main.py` and see `!help` for the command list.

 ## TODO